-- (3) The penalties provided in this Act are in addition to, and not in substitution of, any penalties imposed under any laws on customs, import or export of goods and persons entering or leaving Zambia by aircraft. - 5 147.
-(1) The DirectorGeneral may, in addition to taking any step the DirectorGeneral may take under this Act, impose an administrative penalty as provided under the Civil Aviation Authority Act, 2012, on any person for any failure to comply with this Act which does not amount to offence.
+(3) The penalties provided in this Act are in addition to, and not in substitution of, any penalties imposed under any laws on customs, import or export of goods and persons entering or leaving Zambia by aircraft.

+147. (1) The Director-General may, in addition to taking any step under this Act, impose an administrative penalty as provided under the Civil Aviation Authority Act, 2012, on any person for any failure to comply with this Act which does not amount to offence.